Genomicsplc/variantkey/README.md

 <a name="regionkey"></a>
 ## RegionKey

-This library also includes functions to represent a human genetic region as number.
+*RegionKey* encodes a human genetic region (defined as the set of *chromosome*, *start position*, *end position* and *strand direction*) in a 64 bit unsigned integer number.

+RegionKey allows to repesent a region as a single entity, and provides analogous properties as the ones listed in [VariantKey Properties](#vkproperties).

+The encoding of the first 33 bit (CROM, STARTPOS) is the same as in VariantKey.

 The RegionKey is composed of 4 sections arranged in 64 bit: